Why Lurie Children's is the Right Choice for Your Child's Heart Transplant

 Volumes & Outcomes

-Since 1988, Lurie Children’s medical and surgical teams have performed more than 475 pediatric heart transplants.
+Since 1988, Lurie Children’s medical and surgical teams have performed almost 500 pediatric heart transplants.
 As the most experienced pediatric heart transplant program in Illinois, the hospital has ranked among the top three in the country by volume since 2018.
 In 2024, the team performed the second most pediatric heart transplants in the U.S.

 Lurie Children’s also has exceptional outcomes.
 The hospital has the best one-year patient survival rate in the nation, according to the Scientific Registry of Transplant Recipients (SRTR).
-Graft survival and survival on the waitlist are better than expected, even after adjusting for the complexity of the patient population.
-Specifically, one-year graft survival is 7% higher than expected and 5% higher than the national average.
+First-year survival rate for heart transplantation is at 95%, exceeding the national average of 92%.

-Furthermore, Lurie Children’s programs in Cardiology and Cardiac Surgery ranked #1 in Newsweek’s list of America’s Best Children’s Hospitals 2024.
+Furthermore, Lurie Children’s programs in Cardiology and Cardiac Surgery ranked #1 in Newsweek’s list of America’s Best Children’s Hospitals in 2024 and 2025.
 Lurie Children’s is also recognized as one of the best pediatric heart centers in the country by U.S. News & World Report

 Specialized Pediatric Cardiac Care